KNowledgeOnWebScale/walder/README.md

   views:  # Path to directory containing template (view) files (absolute or relative to the root folder) - OPTIONAL
   pipe-modules:  # Path to directory containing local pipe modules (absolute or relative to the root folder) - OPTIONAL
   public:  # Path to directory containing all files that should be available statically (e.g. stylesheets) (absolute or relative to the root folder) - OPTIONAL
-datasources:  # Used datasources grouped by type
+datasources:  # Default list of datasources
-  type:  # Types are defined by which comunica engine it can be used with
-    - url  # E.g. link to SPARQL endpoint
+  - ...  # E.g. link to SPARQL endpoint
 paths:  # List of path entries.
   path-entry-1:
     ...